sarveshtiku/Trading-GT/README.md

 ## Tools

-- **`Equities-Graph.ipynb`** – Python notebook that automates ETF trend charts included in each commentary.
+- **`Equities-Graph.ipynb`** – Colab notebook that automates ETF trend charts included in each commentary.

 ---